branchwag/weather-dashboard/README.md

 Type in a city into the search bar on the left-hand side!
 The page should then populate with the weather stats, screenshot below!

-To add a screenshot, create an assets/images folder in your repository and upload your screenshot to it.
-Then, using the relative file path, add it to your README using the following syntax:

 ![screenshot of weather app](assets/weatherapp.png)

 ## Credits